manpages/i-suck-at-games/hots/builds.md

-Builds are kindly collected and maintained by http://imbabuilds.com I´ll shift the builds according to the “bronze league” meta and stuff.
+Builds are kindly collected and maintained by http://imbabuilds.com updated by me to match “bronze league” metagame.

 PvZ
 ===